 During the COVID-19 pandemic, the demand for telehealth videoconferencing has skyrocketed.
 According to research firm Frost & Sullivan, telehealth is expected to grow by 64.3 percent in 2020, and it shows no signs of slowing down, even as the Centers for Medicare and Medicaid Services is starting to encourage practices to resume in-person visits.

 The U.S. Department of Veterans Affairs reported a 1,000-percent increase in virtual visits from early March 2020 to June 2020.
 But telehealth videoconferencing isn’t just limited to connecting patients with their healthcare providers.
 Some providers use the technology to confer with other medical professionals about patients and discuss treatment plans.

 Regardless of how you use telehealth videoconferencing, there are a lot of choices for software.
 When looking at the options, it’s important to make sure that your choice complies with the Health Insurance Portability and Accountability Act (HIPAA); even a small violation can mean a large fine.

 As you review the choices available, make sure that the solution you select is something that’s user-friendly for both patients and other providers in your practice.
 The last thing you want is for patients to get frustrated trying to connect to their appointments, or for other practitioners to create noncompliant workarounds.

-Here are the top three telehealth videoconferencing solutions for 2020 that are worth evaluating for your practice.
+Here are the top three telehealth videoconferencing solutions for 2020 and beyond that are worth evaluating for your practice.

 One component of SimplePractice’s complete practice management solution is completely integrated telehealth videoconferencing.
 The company advertises that it takes just 30 seconds to get started.
 You can schedule telehealth appointments directly from the SimplePractice calendar.